skadangara/ljmu_thesis/README.md

 This project presents a hybrid AI framework for generating sustainable, multi-segment logistics routes that minimize carbon emissions while maintaining practical feasibility.
 A Variational Autoencoder (VAE) was developed to predict optimal distance–emission trade-offs across transportation modes.
 These predictions were then integrated with a GPT-4.0-based AI agent, which generated realistic multi-modal routes (e.g., combining Cargo Train and Container Ship) under emission and distance constraints.

 The combined approach demonstrated that generative models and large language models (LLMs) can jointly improve logistics decision-making by balancing sustainability and operational practicality.
-Experimental results showed up to 53% emission reduction across valid generated routes, confirming the potential of AI-driven optimization for green supply chains.
+Experimental results showed an average emission reduction of 53% across valid generated routes, confirming the potential of AI-driven optimization for green supply chains.

 The findings demonstrate that AI-driven multi-modal logistics design can significantly reduce emissions, supporting the Paris net-zero goals.
 ## Technology Stack